HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 ### Click the Exit to Start Over

-To ease testing, we'll add a click event which will restart the world.
+To make testing easier, we'll add a click event which will restart the world.

 In `scene.tsx` add: